GypsyDangerous/Python-Neural-Network/README.md

 # simple-deep-neural-network
-a simple deep neural network I made in python only using numpy.
+a simple deep neural network I made on my quest to understand machine learning and neural networks.

 ## The Network
 the network is a multiplayer deep neural with a variable number of input nodes, hidden layers, hidden nodes in those layers, output nodes, and training epochs.
 It is a deep neural network but it is probably not the most efficient code.